brian-xu-vlt/MINISHELL_42/README.md

 ## Project

-We recreated a shell from scratch, with a minishell tester included, using only our own library (libft) and a limited range of external functions.
+We have recreated a shell from scratch, with a minishell tester included, using only our own library (libft) and a limited range of external functions.

 Minishell is compatible with macos and linux.
-Tester is compatible with linux only, teste on 42's virtual machine.
+Tester is compatible with linux only, tested on 42's virtual machine.

 ## Building